sourceryinstitute/OpenCoarrays/src/README.md

 OpenCoarrays Runtime Libraries
 ==============================

 One original goal of the OpenCoarrays project was to provide a transparent application binary interface (ABI) supported by interchangeable parallel runtime libraries based on a range of communication libraries.
-The following header files in this directory define that ABI:
+The following header files in the [application-binary-interface](./application-binary-interface) subdirectory define that ABI:

 * libcaf.h
 * libcaf-gfortran-descriptor.h
-* libcaf-version-def.h:
+* libcaf-version-def.h

 where the above files are in dependency order: each file depends on the file(s) listed below it.
 The [runtime-libraries](./runtime-libraries) subdirectory contains runtimes based on the following communication libraries: